 9.6 In the event that payment is not rejected or is for any reason (other than default or negligence of Time Etc) not received in advance of the relevant Services being provided then, without prejudice to any other right or remedy that Time Etc may have:

 (a) the Client shall pay interest on the overdue amount at the rate of 4% per annum above HSBC Bank plc's base rate from time to time.
 Such interest shall accrue on a daily basis from the due date until actual payment of the overdue amount, whether before or after judgment.
 The Client shall pay the interest together with the overdue amount; and

 (b) Time Etc may suspend all Services until payment has been made in full.

 9.7 All sums payable to Time Etc under these Terms shall become due immediately on its termination, despite any other provision.
 This clause 9.7 is without prejudice to any right to claim for interest under the law, or any such right under these Terms.

 9.8 All amounts due under these Terms shall be paid in full without any set-off, counterclaim, deduction or withholding (other than any deduction or withholding of tax as required by law).

-9.9 In the event that following reasonable efforts on Time Etc’s part to recover any sums owed to it under these Terms by the Client, Time Etc may refer the matter to an accredited collections agency.
-Time Etc shall be entitled to charge to Client any sums charges by such collection agency in respect of recovery of the outstanding sums.
+9.9 In the event that following reasonable efforts on Time Etc's part to recover any sums owed to it under these Terms by the Client, Time Etc may refer the matter to an accredited collections agency.
+Time Etc shall be entitled to charge to Client any sums charged by such collection agency in respect of recovery of the outstanding sums.